AdriSemerano/Computer-Vision-Project-NFL-Semerano-Alexa/README.md

 # Computer-Vision-Project-NFL-Semerano-Alexa
-Computer Vision Project about NFL 1st and Future challenge about helmet impact detection
+Computer Vision Project based on NFL 1st and Future challenge about helmet impact detection

 The player_tracking file contains the testing procedure of our tracking method applied on the helmets data from the dataset csv